zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

     - Lab: Prepare Setup (Free Tier and Paid Account only)
     - Lab: Environment Setup
     - Lab: Initialize Environment
 - Access to OAS URL.
-Details are provided in lab4.
+Details are provided in lab: Initialize Environment.
 - Graphical desktop access(Guacamole).
-Details are provided in lab4.
+Details are provided in lab: Initialize Environment.
 - The following files are required to complete this lab.
-These files are part of workshop artifacts, steps to download the artifacts are mentioned in **Lab4>>Step2**.
+These files are part of workshop artifacts, steps to download the artifacts are mentioned in **Lab: Initialize Environment>>Step2**.

     - DATA TO BE IMPORTED IN ORACLE DB:
          - Employee_Attrition.csv file